-Corporations required to file financial statements with the SEC include, among others, corporations, domestic or foreign, doing business in the Philippines, with total assets or total liabilities of at least P600,000.
-Those financial statements are required to be audited by certified public accountants duly accredited by the SEC who shall perform their audits in accordance with Philippine Standards on Auditing (PSAs) issued by the Auditing and Assurance Standards Council (AASC), the body created by BOA to establish auditing standards in the Philippines.
+Corporations required to file financial statements with the SEC are required to have their financial statements audited by certified public accountants duly accredited by the SEC who shall perform their audits in accordance with Philippine Standards on Auditing (PSAs) issued by the Auditing and Assurance Standards Council (AASC), the body created by BOA to establish auditing standards in the Philippines.
 The PSAs are adopted by the AASC from the pronouncements of the International Auditing and Assurance Standards Board; the PSAs are also endorsed and approved by BOA/PRC.